WHAT TO LOOK FOR IN A RESPONSIBLE BREEDER

 Potential puppy purchasers should ask to see the parents' pedigree certificates and ask questions about the parents and why they were chosen to be mated together.
 Responsible breeders will enjoy sharing their breeding plans with their puppies' new owners.

-For Cocker Spaniels it is recommended that your breeder provide you with a health status in regards to Progressive Retinal Atrophy (PRA) a genetic eye disease and Familial Nephropathy (FN) a fatal kidney disease that occurs in English Cocker Spaniels.
-The test also detects CARRIERS of this disease and clears dogs that are genetically NORMAL.
-A new test has become available to determine if the gene for Adult Onset Neuropathy is present and we have initiated testing procdedures.
+For Cocker Spaniels it is recommended that your breeder provide you with a health status in regards to Progressive Retinal Atrophy (PRA) a genetic eye disease.
+Dogs that are Carriers and Clear will not get this disease and can be bred with once the status of the breeding partner has also been determined; and Familial Nephropathy (FN) a fatal kidney disease that occurs in English Cocker Spaniels - all our dogs are Clear of this disease.

 PRA is a degeneration of the retina (the vision-sensing mechanism at the back of the eye) can lead to vision loss.
 The disease is characterized by the gradual loss of vision in both eyes as a result of the loss of the retinal cells that sense light, causing the first vision problems around three to five years of age.

 FN disease is a juvenile-onset fatal kidney (renal) failure recognized in English Cocker Spaniels worldwide for more than 50 years.
 Dogs with FN typically develop chronic renal failure between 6 months and 2 years of age, with eventual and sometimes rapid destruction of both kidneys.
 The early clinical signs include excessive water consumption, excessive urine volume, reduced growth rate or weight loss, poor quality hair coat, reduced appetite, and vomiting.